Complaints over mis-sold loan insurance by British banks decline

 Last month, Chief Financial Ombudsman Carline Wayman said banks and other financial services firms were likely to be paying out compensation for years to come.

-Lloyds Banking Group has so far set aside 11.3 billion pounds for compensation, more than any other bank.
-Barclays, Royal Bank of Scotland and HSBC have also set aside billions of pounds.
+Lloyds Banking Group (LLOY.L) has so far set aside 11.3 billion pounds for compensation, more than any other bank.
+Barclays (BARC.L), Royal Bank of Scotland (RBS.L) and HSBC (HSBA.L) have also set aside billions of pounds.

 About three out of five cases relating to PPI were settled in favour of the consumer between April and December last year, the ombudsman said.
 After PPI, bank accounts and mortgages were the next most complained about financial products.